 Ideally, you don’t want to distract customers from buying your product.
 It’s better to have someone buy a product than just share it.
 Better yet, have them buy it and share it later.

 It’s worth testing different strategies but, in general, social shares can send signals to search engines about the popularity of your products.
 Each share acts like an upvote, indicating that your product is interesting enough for people to tell their friends about it.
-Besides, if each share brings back additional traffic to your site, that just an added bonus.
+And, if each share brings back additional traffic to your site, that just an added bonus.

 7. Product Images